|

 a full size picture.
 Some a little too full size but please be patient

+as they download.
 Medullary Rays - This photo was taken

 very spontaneously when I realised that the sun was catching, just